NumbersArch/UsualNumbers/Usual_Tables/Z READ_ME.txt

 			IRyS
 Nobody in Promise, nor Ame will be included in the chart.
-** remember the handy command Ctrl+H can help you remove the "#" ** comments anywhere on the left side work, but the tabbing needs to remain the same
+** remember the handy command Ctrl+H can help you remove the "#" ** comments on the far left side should work too

 chart.sh [date]
 # example command 1: bash chart.sh "05/2024"